cameroncooks-branch/Integrate-Branch-Day-Template/README.md

 # Integrate Branch Day Template
 Basic iOS app template for Integrate Branch Day.
+As I continue testing and getting feedback, I may make make changes to the template code to make the process easier.

 ## How to prepare for Integrate Branch Day
 1. Install Xcode via Self Service